mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 ### <a name="4.2" class="anchor"></a> [4.2 Stack frames](#4.2)

-A stack is composed of frames, which are pushed to the stack as a consequence of function calls, and address to current frame is stored in the frame pointer register, `%ebp`.
-Each frame contain function parameters, which are pushed to stack by caller, return address to jump to at end, pointer to previous frame (save `%ebp` to stack and set `%ebp = %esp`, frame pointer is lowest valid address and part of prologue), and local variables, which are part of the prologue executed by caller (note that address location is subtracted to move towards lower addreses, typically 4 bytes).
+A stack is composed of frames, which are pushed to the stack because of function calls, and address to current frame is stored in the frame pointer register, `%ebp`.
+Each frame contain function parameters, which are pushed to stack by caller, return address to jump to at the end, pointer to previous frame (save `%ebp` to stack and set `%ebp = %esp`, frame pointer is lowest valid address and part of prologue), and local variables, which are part of the prologue executed by caller (note that address location is subtracted to move towards lower addresses, typically 4 bytes).

 The epilogue is executed by the callee to deallocate local variables, `%esp = %ebp`, save result in some register, such as `%eax`, restore frame pointer of caller function, and then resume execution from saved return address.